liferay/clay/CONTRIBUTING.md

 This section shows you how to write commit messages in Clay.
 Follow these guidelines to help us maintain order and make it easier to locate your changes.

 Each commit message consists of a header, a body and a footer.
-The header has a special format that includes a type, a scope and a subject:
+The header has a special format that includes a type, a scope, a jira ticket number and a subject:

 ```
-<type>(<scope>): <subject>
+<type>(<scope>): <jira ticket number> <subject>
 ```

 The header is mandatory and the scope of the header is optional.